starship/starship/docs/config/README.md

 The `jobs` module shows the current number of jobs running.
 The module will be shown only if there are background jobs running.
+The module will show the number of jobs running if there are at least 2 jobs, or more than the `number_threshold` config value, if it exists.
-The module will show the number of jobs running if there is more than 1 job, or more than the `threshold` config value, if it exists.
-If `threshold` is set to 0, then the module will also show when there are 0 jobs running.
+The module will show a symbol if there is at least 1 job, or more than the `symbol_threshold` config value, if it exists.
+You can set both values to 0 in order to *always* show the symbol and number of jobs, even if there are 0 jobs running.

+The default functionality is:

+- 0 jobs -> Nothing is shown.
+- 1 job -> `symbol` is shown.
+- 2 jobs or more -> `symbol` + `number` are shown.

 ::: warning